-It’s way more than just feeling full of energy one morning then a little fed up in the afternoon.
+Bipolar disorder symptoms are about way more than just feeling full of energy one morning then a little fed up in the afternoon.

 During severe episodes it can make the person totally unable to deal with everyday life.

-The illness often starts in late teens or the twenties but rarely after 40-years-of-age.
+Bipolar disorder often starts in late teens or the twenties but rarely after 40-years-of-age.

 It affects both men and women equally.